 Opiate and opioid substance abuse all too often result in overdoses.
 Overdoses occur when people suddenly consume too much of a substance, which causes them to experience serious physical harm and even death.
 People who experience overdoses usually take too much of a substance at once or combine it with other substances such as alcohol and benzodiazepines.

 Drug overdoses are the leading cause of accidental deaths in the US.
-In fact, prescription opioid overdoses resulted in 218,000 fatalities from 1999 to 2017.
-This data shows that opiate use is dangerous and comes with a serious risk of death for those who consistently abuse the substance.
-The signs of opiate overdose include the following symptoms:
+In fact, opioid overdose deaths have steadily increased year after year fatalities from 1999 through 2021.
+The data clearly shows that opiate use is dangerous and comes with a serious risk of death for those who continue to misuse opiates and other opioids.

 Although some who survive opioid or opiate overdoses use again, many individuals take this life-threatening crisis as a wake-up call to seek opioid or opiate addiction rehabilitation.